Divorce finances and financial settlements

 What are financial settlements in divorce?

-Finances in divorce refer to the division of assets and liabilities between the spouses upon divorce.
+A financial settlement in a divorce refers to how the assets and liabilities are divided between the spouses upon a divorce.
 This can include property, pensions, savings, investments, and debts.
 The division of finances will depend on the specific circumstances of the case, including the length of the marriage, the contributions of each spouse, and the future needs of each spouse.
 A court may also consider any pre-nuptial or post-nuptial agreements.

 Financial claims for unmarried couples